Communication stack

 Device address

-Each device has its own address.
+Each device has its own address, managed by the setaddr command.
 This address is common for all communication interfaces — it is a logical, link-level address of device, not address of communication interface.
-By default, address of each device is set to 0, it can be changed by command setaddr.
+By default, address of each device is set to 0.
 Change of address takes place after reboot.

 Datagram types